 Mitigation measures for protection of western toad (Anaxyrus boreas) along the Brucejack Access Road during the annual toad migration period are comprised of five toad tunnels and a modified bridge that were installed in 2016 and 2017.
-Monitoring toad use of the tunnels and the modified bridge has been conducted annually since 2017, including during 2021.
+Monitoring toad use of the tunnels and the modified bridge has been conducted annually since 2017, including during 2022.
 Monitoring is conducted through use of remote trail cameras and by ground surveys.
 Trail cameras indicate a variety of small wildlife use the tunnels, with occasional images of young toads.
 As toadlets are difficult to see in camera images, toadlet numbers are likely under-counted.
-Ground surveys in 2021 between July 29 and September 30 noted the following for western toad:
+Ground surveys in 2022 between June 29 and October 5 noted the following for western toad:

-- at 23.4 km tunnel no toads were observed; - at 23.8 km tunnel no toads were observed; - at 25.7 km tunnel 394 toads were observed at the tunnel; - at 25.85 km tunnel 401 toads were observed at the tunnel; - at 26 km tunnel 399 toads were observed at the tunnel; and

-• at 42 km modified bridge no toads were observed using the crossing.
+- at 23.4 km tunnel no toads were observed; - at 23.8 km tunnel no toads were observed; - at 25.7 km tunnel 477 toads were observed at the tunnel: - at 25.85 km tunnel 306 toads were observed at the tunnel; - at 26 km tunnel 241 toads were observed at the tunnel; and - at 42 km modified bridge no toads were observed using the crossing.

-Total western toad observations rebounded in 2021 compared to 2020, however as noted above, the camera images and ground surveys do not capture total numbers.
-The observed use of the tunnels and the annual reoccurrence of toad migration at these tunnel locations under the road suggests that mitigation measures in place are effective.
+Western toad observation tallies were slightly reduced in 2022 compared to 2021.
+However as noted above, the camera images and ground surveys do not capture total numbers and represent a sample of the total that would have passed through the tunnels.
+The observed use of the tunnels and the annual reoccurrence of toad migration at these tunnel locations under the road suggests that mitigation measures in place are effective and are helping to maintain the local population at these sites.
+Nature is variable and year on year variance in observations is an expected outcome.